-Experienced in corporate governance and management, social housing, disability, social policy, mental health, advocacy, human rights and media and communications.
-Over 25 years’ experience in the not for profit sector in Australia and internationally.
-Appointed to Victorian Intellectual Disability Review Panel (2004-2007) and Mental Health Review Board (2006-present), Commonwealth Social Security Appeal Tribunal (2007-2009).
-Currently Executive Director, International Social Service Australia and non-executive Director of the National Children’s and Youth Law Centre.
+Experienced in corporate governance and management in the not for profit sector, social housing, disability, social policy, mental health, advocacy, human rights and media and communications.
+Over 30 years’ experience in the not for profit sector in Australia and internationally.
+Currently Executive Director, International Social Service Australia.
+Also a Community Member of the Victorian Mental Health Tribunal (appointed 2006) and previously appointed to Commonwealth Social Security Appeal Tribunal (2007-2009) and Victorian Intellectual Disability Review Panel (2004-2007).

 Read Fionn’s complete bio here